- Faculty and Research

 - About Us

 - Contact Us

 Born May 5, 1945, César Alierta holds a degree in law from the University of Zaragoza and earned an MBA at Columbia Business School in 1970.

-Mr. Alierta has been chairman and chief executive officer of Telefónica, S.A., since July 2000, and member of the board of directors of China Netcom (CNC) and of Telecom Italia.
+Mr. Alierta is the chief executive officer of Fundación Telfónica and served as chairman and chief executive officer of Telfónica, S.A., from 2000 to 2016.
+He was a member of the board of directors of China Netcom (CNC) and of Telecom Italia.
 He also has been a member of the board of O2 since 2006.

-Among his most recent awards, in September 2005 Mr. Alierta received “The Global Spanish Entrepreneur” award from the Spanish-US Chamber of Commerce in recognition of the Telefónica Group’s success in joining the Dow Jones Global Titans 50 index.
-Telefónica is the first Spanish company and one of the few European ones to belong to this index, which consists of the 50 biggest companies in the world.
+Among his most recent awards, in September 2005 Mr. Alierta received “The Global Spanish Entrepreneur” award from the Spanish-US Chamber of Commerce in recognition of the Telfónica Group’s success in joining the Dow Jones Global Titans 50 index.
+Telfónica is the first Spanish company and one of the few European ones to belong to this index, which consists of the 50 biggest companies in the world.

 In April 2008, Mr. Alierta was appointed chairman of the social board of the UNED (National Distance Education University).